run2/CVRP/README.md

 It also uses Elitism and a Circle Sweep Optimization The framework should work with any Genetic Algorithm with some minor changes.

+The framework also solves Travelling SalesMan problems as a subset of CVRP problem and shows how to solve the OneMax problem

 Pseudo Code for CVRP
 generate random new generation* of predefined population size initialize last generation from random new generation